 Carefully select the primary literacy objective to ensure your lessons are meaningful and provide practical outcomes.
 Make sure the objective meets the needs of your children.
 Here are some considerations for choosing objectives:

-- Make sure the objective is appropriate for the majority of the children in the class (not just a few students.)
+- Make sure the objective is appropriate for the majority of the children in the class (not just a few children).

-- When appropriate, select objectives that connect to other areas of literacy instruction such as writing, read alouds, etc. If the students are writing “realistic fiction” pieces in Writing Workshop, you could teach lessons on the characteristics of realistic fiction books in Reading Workshop.
-If they are exploring the comprehension strategy of asking questions during your read alouds, during Reading Workshop you can revisit this teaching point and apply it to their independent reading.
+- When appropriate, select objectives that connect to other areas of literacy instruction such as writing, read alouds, etc. If the children are writing realistic fiction pieces in Writing Workshop, you could teach lessons on the characteristics of realistic fiction books in Reading Workshop.
+If they are exploring the comprehension strategy of asking questions during your read alouds, you can revisit this teaching point during Reading Workshop and apply it to their independent reading.

 - Choose objectives that cover all areas of reading instruction including, for example, decoding and comprehension strategies, fluency, setting goals, talking about and responding to books, and selecting books.

 - Connect your objectives to one another in longer units that allow you to explore skills and strategies in depth.